Scammers Guilty of the Jury Duty Phone Scam

 Jury duty can be postponed if there is a schedule conflict, and if you have financial hardships or are unable to serve for any other reason let the court know when responding to your summons.
 Most likely if you have a valid reason for not being able to serve the court will excuse you.
 By doing this you'll save yourself from the doubt which has made the jury duty scam successful in the past.

 If you've been contacted by a jury duty scammer you should report it immediately to the Clerk of Court's office of your local U.S. District Court.

-You can also help warn others by downloading and reporting scam calls in CallerSmart's iPhone caller ID app.
-If you don't have an iPhone you can still run a reverse phone look up on our website and leave your feedback.
+You can also help warn others by downloading and reporting scam calls in CallerSmart's iPhone phone number tracer app.
+If you don't have an iPhone you can still run a reverse phone number lookup on our website and leave your feedback.